sheepymeh/CamHack-2024/README.md

+# Project Strange
+Inspired by Marvel's Doctor Strange, this project portals users into an immersive AR experience in the worlds of alternate realities.

 ## Inspiration
 The Interdimensional Portal in Dr. Strange allows people to walk through it to a whole new location.
 We want to bring a portal to a different world into the palm of our hands (teleportation not yet implemented).